 It's no secret that I'm a self-confessed vintage-fashion fiend.
-Give me a sunny Saturday afternoon, a takeaway coffee, and a high street dotted with charity shops, and I'll happily wile away the hours rummaging through those densely packed rails.
-It's all about the thrill of the chase and the unique buzz that comes from spotting something special which is laden with its own unique history.
+Give me a sunny Saturday afternoon, a takeaway coffee and a high street dotted with charity shops, and I'll happily wile away the hours rummaging through densely packed rails.
+It's all about the thrill of the chase and the unique buzz that comes from spotting something special that has its own unique history.

-If I'm honest, when I first started out second-hand hunting as a teenager, my main motivations were budget and creativity.
-It's only been in the last few years that I've come to appreciate the environmental benefits of buying vintage (not that I needed more reasons to hit my favourite London vintage haunts).
-From dusty charity shops in remote Welsh villages and poky Parisian shops to Covent Garden kilo stores and online hidden gems, I've been everywhere in search for my next second-hand hit.
+If I'm honest, when I first started out second-hand hunting as a teenager, my main motivations were budget, and it's only been in the last decade that I've also come to appreciate the creative and environmental benefits.
+From dusty charity shops in remote Welsh villages and city-centre kilo stores to online treasure troves, I've been everywhere in search of my next second-hand find.

-With this in mind, I thought I'd show you the eight pieces that I consider some of the highlights of my pre-loved fashion journey.
+With this in mind, I thought I'd show you the nine pieces that I consider to be the highlights of my pre-loved-fashion journey.
 These are items of clothing that have slipped seamlessly into my day-to-day wardrobe and offered newer purchases a more distinctive twist.
-From cowboy boots to pie crust–collared dresses, scroll down to see my vintage faves.
+From cowboy boots to sailor-collar dresses, scroll down to see my vintage faves.

 Style Notes: This was my very first Depop purchase, and it was a good'un.
 The boots are amazing-quality leather and cost way less than your average pair on the high street.
 I'll be wearing them all winter long with high-waisted jeans and blazers.

-Style Notes: This is another Pop Boutique find, and yet again, they really delivered on sizing.
+Style Notes: This is a Pop Boutique find, which really delivered on sizing.
 (So many vintage pieces are either tiny or huge.)
-I either wear this on its own tucked into jeans or layered over a thin top.
+I wear this either on its own tucked into jeans or layered over a thin blouse.
 The collar is, obviously, my favourite part.